-asconfigurator Option Description ascp Option file_checksum Enable checksum reporting and specify the type of checksum to calculate for transferred files. file-checksum=type any - Allow the checksum format to be whichever format the client requests.
-(Default in aspera.conf) md5 - Calculate and report an MD5 checksum. sha1 - Calculate and report a SHA-1 checksum. sha256 - Calculate and report a SHA-256 checksum. sha384 - Calculate and report a SHA-384 checksum. sha512 - Calculate and report a SHA-512 checksum.
-Note: The default value for the ascp option is none, in which case the reported checksum is the one configured on the server, if any. file_manifestfile_manifest=output The file manifest is a file that contains a list of content that was transferred in a transfer session.
+asconfigurator Option GUI Setting ascp Option Description file_checksum File checksum method Enable checksum reporting and specify the type of checksum to calculate for transferred files. file-checksum=type any - Allow the checksum format to be whichever format the client requests.
+(Default in aspera.conf and the GUI) md5 - Calculate and report an MD5 checksum. sha1 - Calculate and report a SHA-1 checksum. sha256 - Calculate and report a SHA-256 checksum. sha384 - Calculate and report a SHA-384 checksum. sha512 - Calculate and report a SHA-512 checksum.
+Note: The default value for the ascp option is none, in which case the reported checksum is the one configured on the server, if any. file_manifest File Manifestfile_manifest=output The file manifest is a file that contains a list of content that was transferred in a transfer session.
 The file name of the file manifest is automatically generated from the transfer session ID.
 When set to none, no file manifest is created.
-(Default) When set to text, a text file is generated that lists all files in each transfer session. file_manifest_pathfile_manifest_path=path The location where manifest files are written.
+(Default) When set to text, a text file is generated that lists all files in each transfer session. file_manifest_path File Manifest Pathfile_manifest_path=path The location where manifest files are written.
 The location can be an absolute path or a path relative to the transfer user's home directory.
 If no path is specified (default), the file is generated under the destination path at the receiver, and under the first source path at the sender.
 Note: File manifests can be stored only locally.
 Thus, if you are using S3 or other non-local storage, you must specify a local manifest path.